 Final Words

 We hope this guide has been helpful for you and makes planning your visit to Bintulu easier.
-There isn’t a lot to do in this small town but really that is part of its appeal – it’s the perfect place to switch off, connect with others and enjoy the lovely surroundings.
+There isn’t a lot to do in this small city, but really that is part of its appeal – it’s the perfect place to switch off, connect with others and enjoy the lovely surroundings.

 Enjoy your visit!